opf/openproject/docs/user-guide/file-management/nextcloud-integration/README.md

 - Link files and folders stored in Nextcloud with work packages in OpenProject
 - View, open and download files and folders linked to a work package via the **Files** tab
 - View all work packages linked to a file
+- Create work packages directly in Nextcloud

+Additionally you can:

 - View OpenProject notifications via the Nextcloud dashboard

+- Pick and preview links to work packages in Nextcloud
+- Search for work packages using Nextcloud's search bar

 It is also possible to automatically create dedicated [project folders](../../projects/project-settings/file-storages/#project-folders), which makes documentation structure clearer and makes navigation more intuitive.